onvif/media-signing-framework/lib/src/README.md

 added to the stream through its certificate chain.
 The library removes the anchor certificate from the certificate chain before put in a generated SEI.

-The ONVIF Signed Media Framework generates SEI frames including signatures and other information.
+The ONVIF Media Signing Framework generates SEI frames including signatures and other information.
 Getting them and instructions on how to add them to the current stream are handled through the API `onvif_media_signing_get_sei()`.
 Note that the framework follows the Access Unit format of H.264, hence SEI frames must prepend the NAL Unit slices.